-Together with the WashU Career Center, parents and families can help guide students and their educational interests into meaningful work.
+Together with the WashU Center for Career Engagement, parents and families can help guide students and their educational interests into meaningful work.
 Encourage your student to take advantage of the what the Career Center has to offer.

 Ways Parents & Families Help

-- Encourage early and regular engagement with a Career Adviser and the Career Center’s services and events.
+- Encourage early and regular engagement with a Career Adviser and the Center for Career Engagement’s services and events.
 We work with students at every stage, from exploring career possibilities to actively seeking post-graduate opportunities.
-We encourage students to begin building a relationship with the Career Center during their first year.
+We encourage students to begin building a relationship with the Center for Career Engagement during their first year.